 The socio-economic, cultural, and political history of Britain from the seventeenth century to the present.
 Lectures and readings deal with such topics as Stuart and Georgian England, industrialization, Parliamentary reform, party politics, and the disintegration of the Empire.

-Prerequisite: Sophomore standing and a 100-level survey course in United States or European or World history; or permission of instructor.
+Prerequisite: Sophomore standing and one 100-level history course, or permission of instructor.